Our favorite Cincinnati drive through light show returns for 2023 – Coney Island’s Nights of Lights.

 This show goes on, rain or shine!

 If you’re taking kids, there’s a good chance you’ll need a potty break.
 Seriously, no matter how much we request that everyone go before we leave the house, we always have one that needs to go.
-Be aware they have one portable potty stop and it’s at the entrance gate.
+Be aware they have a portable potty at the entrance gate.
 We hop out with the kiddo (every single year!) while we’re in line at the gate and run in and out.

 Both cash and credit will be accepted at the admissions gate.